MicrosoftDocs/memdocs/memdocs/intune/enrollment/ios-user-enrollment-supported-actions.md

 ## Supported settings

 Microsoft Intune supports a specific subset of device management options for devices enrolled via Apple User Enrollment.
-If a pre-existing configuration profile is applied to one of these, only the settings supported by Apple User Enrollment take effect.
-This section describes the supported options, and includes limitations and nonsupported capabilities.
+If a pre-existing configuration profile is applied to a device, only the settings supported by Apple User Enrollment take effect.
+This section lists the supported configurations and policies, and also includes limitations and nonsupported capabilities.
 This list is not exhaustive and will continue to be updated.

 ### Device configuration and management
 Supported device configuration policies and management capabilities include: